rms-open-letter/rms-open-letter.github.io/appendix.md

 [12]: https://stallman.org/archives/2016-mar-jun.html#23_April_2016_(Fetuses_with_Downs_syndrome)
 [13]: https://web.archive.org/web/20161107050933/https://www.stallman.org/archives/2016-jul-oct.html#31_October_2016_(Down's_syndrome)

 RMS has spent years on a campaign against using people’s correct pronouns.
-This is poorly disguised transphobia.
+This is poorly disguised transmisia.
 In the original publication of the GNU Kind Communication Guidelines, he said “there are various ways to express gender neutrality in third-person singular pronouns in English; you do not have to use 'they.'”[14]
-This text has since been updated, but is still transphobic.[15]
+This text has since been updated, but is still transmisic.[15]
 The main page on his web site includes the statement that  “‘They’ is plural — for singular antecedents, use singular gender-neutral pronouns.”[16]

 [14]: https://web.archive.org/web/20181022140126/https://www.gnu.org/philosophy/kind-communication.html
 [15]: https://www.gnu.org/philosophy/kind-communication.html